Cecil Frederick King: Honours and awards

 T./2nd Lt.
 Cecil Frederick King, Gen. List and R.F.C.

-For conspicuous gallantry and devotion to duty.
+Published in the London Gazette, King received the Military Cross, "For conspicuous gallantry and devotion to duty.
 On five occasions during a period of three months he has sent down four enemy machines completely out of control, and has destroyed one other.
 Later, under very adverse weather conditions he carried out a low reconnaissance, during which he engaged troops in a station, causing several casualties, fired into a body of the enemy entering a village from a height of 50 feet, attacked four gun limbers, causing the teams to stampede, and finally dived on to a parade of troops, who scattered in all directions.
-He has displayed exceptional daring and skill, which, combined with a splendid dash and initiative, have set a fine example to his squadron.
+He has displayed exceptional daring and skill, which, combined with a splendid dash and initiative, have set a fine example to his squadron."